purwadhikafullstack/JCWD010801/readme.md

 # Purwadhika Final Project Repository

-This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.
+This is monorepo contain frontend project using ReactJS and backend project using ExpressJS test commit.

 ## Available Scripts